 Blaming patients for diseases like diabetes is scientifically wrong.
 The ignorance also applies to fatness.
 Behavior plays only a small part in the genesis of diabetes and weight.
 Other causes include:

 • Toxic chemicals: Air and water pollution and food additives have all been linked in studies to both fatness and Type 2 diabetes.

 • Intestinal bacteria: The trillions of microbes living in our guts have a major influence on our metabolism.
-Fat people tend to have different bacteria than thin people.
+Overweight people tend to have different bacteria than thin people.
 People with diabetes have different bacteria than people who don’t.

 • Stress: Stress increases insulin resistance and raises blood sugars for “fight or flight” from a physical threat.
 Small amounts of stress are good, but chronic stress wears the body down, may raise blood pressure, and contributes to the development of diabetes.